-Boston Natural Areas Network is branching out!
-Beginning in 2011, a new Boston Urban Forest Program was developed to help improve & expand the urban forest, promote public health and increase the quality of life of Boston's residents.
+In 2011 Boston Natural Areas Network branched out to create a Boston Urban Forest Program to help improve and expand the urban forest, promote public health, and increase quality of life for Boston's residents.

 Boston Urban Forest Council

 The Boston Urban Forest Council is one way in which all residents of Boston can come together to promote and advocate for trees.
-The Council has bi-monthly meetings to advocate for tree plantings & tree maintenance, have informed resource sharing about the benefits of trees, influence tree policy and more.
+The Council has bi-monthly meetings to advocate for tree plantings and tree maintenance, have informed resource sharing about the benefits of trees, influence tree policy and more.
 Everyone with an interest in trees, the environment and their neighborhoods is invited.
-The BUFC aims to give Boston tree advocates a “voice.”
+The BUFC aims to give Boston tree advocates a voice in the City.

 © 2006 Copyright